zr0n/JoyfulMouse/README.md

 - Button 04: Toggle Mouse control  ON/OFF (useful if you want to use a real mouse, use this trigger to pause joystick control)
 - Button 05: Right Click

-Thanks for visiting, fell free to contribute :D
+Thanks for visiting, feel free to contribute :D

 Cheers!